 Each internship course will have its own syllabus.
 Please refer to that syllabus for specific requirements and assignments.
-The course syllabi will be located in the course within LCSC's LMS.
+The course syllabi will be located in Canvas.
 The syllabus can also be obtained by contacting the internship instructor.

 Appendix B: Memorandum of Understanding